-• Item (1) (a): Technical change was made to the citation reference for the North Carolina State Electrical Code.
-Sub-Item (b) and (c): "Nursing station" was changed to "control"
+• Item (1) (a): Technical change was made to the citation reference for the North Carolina State Electrical Code.17 Sub-Item (b) and (c): "Nursing station" was changed to "control

-Reed Construction Data, RS Means Building Construction Cost Data 63rd Edition, (Construction Publishers and Consultants, 2005).
+15 Reed Construction Data, RS Means Building Construction Cost Data 63rd Edition, (Construction Publishers and Consultants, 2005).

-Wargocki, Pawel, et.al.
+16 Wargocki, Pawel, et.al.
 "Ventilation and health in non-industrial indoor environments: reports from a European multidisciplinary Scientific Consensus Meeting (EUROVEN)."
 Indoor Air 12.2 (2002: 113-128.
+17 The North Carolina Department of Insurance, 2011 North Carolina Amendments to the 2011 NEC (International Code point" for consistency with changes to rule .3201 REQUIRED SPACES.
+Sub-Item (d): "Suitable" was removed and "on-site fuel storage" was added.
+This change clarified the meaning of "suitable" which is enforced by the Construction Section as on-site fuel storage.

-&lt;sup>17 The North Carolina Department of Insurance, 2011 North Carolina Amendments to the 2011 NEC (International Code Council, 2011).
+17 The North Carolina Department of Insurance, 2011 North Carolina Amendments to the 2011 NEC (International Code Council, 2011).